project-gemmi/gemmi/docs/headers.rst

     for Crystallography Volume C, edition from 1992 or later.

 gemmi/iterator.hpp
-    Iterators.
-Currently each of them is a BidirectionalIterator.
+    Bidirectional iterators (over elements of any container) that can filter, uniquify, group, or iterate with a stride.

 gemmi/json.hpp
     Reading CIF-JSON (COMCIFS) and mmJSON (PDBj) formats into cif::Document.